Anderson-Lai/ib-notes/slchemistry/chemistry.md

 ## Matter
 solid, liquid, gas, plasma

+a solid undergoes *sublimation* to become a gas
+a gas undergoes *deposition* to become a solid

 gas *ionizes* into plasma (generally requires a large amount of energy)
 plasma *recombines (recombination)* into a gas